No wine this year

 The message came from my partner’s cousin, a hyppy woman who, between her job and two kids is always on the run and spends her week-ends tending to the grapevines, the mynth, the aloe vera and everything else that she has planted alongside the vineyards—which, as it’s typical in the area, are built sidewise along steep cliffs.
 To say that I am impressed with her orchard is an understatement.

 In our fast paced society, we too often forget the orchards and the grapevines.
 Interestingly enough, the fate of harvests wasn’t mentioned in many of the articles I have read this week about the heat wave that has been setting record temperatures in north America, although—I’m sure—the fields have been affected.
-Maybe the orchards are the answer: to the heat.
-And to the out-of-season blizzards and to our own resilience.
+Maybe the orchards are the answer: to the heat, to the out-of-season blizzards and to our own resilience.

 Stefano Mancuso, Italian botanist, and a founder of the study of plant neurobiology—the field that studies the way plants communicate—points out that the difference between animals and plants is that animals—including the human species—solve their problems by moving.

-This has an important implication:flight or fight isn’t an alternative that is available to plants, when you think about it.
+This has an important implication:flight or fight isn’t an alternative that‘s available to plants, when you think about it.

 Therefore, Mancuso tells us, plants are extremely creative in the resolution of problems.
-And their creativity rests on a decentralized, distributed structure, increasing their resilience in the face of adverisity.
+Their creativity rests on a decentralized, distributed structure, increasing their resilience in the face of adverisity.
 There’s no head, no nevralgical center, not one decision maker.

 In truth, as recent studies in neurology have proven, the same decentralization is found—to a very large extent—also in the human body.
 For example, memory is not a centralized function of the brain: even in the brain, it rests on a series of functions and systems.
 But what’s remarkable is that scientists have recently demonstrated that the gut—also dubbed “the second brain” of the body—has a memory of its own.
 Some therapeutic approaches—such as biodynamic dialogue—have been leveraging this knowledge for decades.